TurboVNC/buildscripts/README.md

 Recommended distro:  Red Hat or CentOS Enterprise Linux 6 x86-64

-Install all software necessary to build an i386 and an x86-64 version of TurboVNC (both i386 and x86-64 libjpeg-turbo SDKs should be installed in their default locations.
+Install all software necessary to build an x86-64 version of TurboVNC.
+(The x86-64 libjpeg-turbo SDK should be installed in its default location.
 Refer to **BUILDING.md** for more information.)

 Install a compatible x86-64 Linux hosted/AArch64 Linux target toolchain (available at